bwarren2/voting_2016/slides/content/slides-1.0/ohio.md

 {{<localplotly "OH/rep_votes_map.html" 720 420>}}

-Republicans had one county in he Cleveland area where they earned 11K votes, and 5 in the 5Kish vote range.
+Republicans had one county in the Cleveland area where they earned 11K votes, and 5 in the 5Kish vote range.

 ### 2016 Dem votes - 2012 Dem votes